-In addition, at the Company's 2014 Annual Meeting of the Shareholders, the Company held a non-binding stockholder vote to approve the compensation paid to its named executive officers in 2013, commonly referred to as a "say-on-pay" vote.
+In addition, at the Company's 2015 Annual Meeting of the Shareholders, the Company held a non-binding stockholder vote to approve the compensation paid to its named executive officers in 2014, commonly referred to as a "say-on-pay" vote.
 The Company's stockholders approved such compensation by a non-binding, advisory vote with approximately 90% of the votes submitted on the proposal voting in favor of the resolution.
 The Board considered the results of this vote and views this vote as confirmation that the Company's stockholders support the Company's executive compensation policies and decisions.

-The Compensation Committee awarded 2014 performance bonuses to all of the named executive officers above or near to their existing minimum target bonus amounts and also determined that some of these individuals would receive merit increases in their base salaries in 2015.
+The Compensation Committee awarded 2015 performance bonuses to all of the named executive officers near their existing minimum target bonus amounts.